-(2) Section 6.5 of the Regulation prohibits a marketplace participant or a marketplace that routes or reprices orders from intentionally locking or crossing a market.
-This would occur, for example, when a marketplace participant enters a locking or crossing order on a particular marketplace or marketplaces to avoid fees charged by a marketplace or to take advantage of rebates offered by a particular marketplace.
-This could also occur where a marketplace system is programmed to reprice orders without checking to see if the new price would lock the market or where the marketplace routes orders to another marketplace that results in a locked market.
+(3) An intentional locking or crossing of a protected order-on a particular marketplace or marketplaces to avoid fees charged by a marketplace or to take advantage of rebates offered by a particular marketplace.
+This could also could occur where a marketplace system is programmed to reprice orders without checking to see if the new price would lock the marketa protected order or where the marketplace routes orders to another marketplace that results in a locked market.lock with a protected order.
+It could also occur where the intention of the marketplace participant was to lock or cross a protected order to avoid fees charged by a marketplace or to take advantage of rebates.

-There are situations where a locked or crossed market may occur unintentionally.
+There are situations where a locked or crossed marketlock or cross of a protected order may occur unintentionally.
 For example:

-- (a) when a marketplace participant routes multiple directed-action orders that are marked immediate-or-cancel to a variety of marketplaces and because of latency issues, a locked or crossed market results, - (b) the locking or crossing order was displayed at a time when the marketplace displaying the locked or crossed order was experiencing a failure, malfunction or material delay of its systems, equipment or ability to disseminate marketplace data, - (c) the locking or crossing order was displayed at a time when a protected bid was higher than a protected offer, - (d) the locking or crossing order was posted after all displayed liquidity was executed and a reserve order generated a new visible bid above the displayed offer or offer below the displayed bid, - (e) the locking or crossing order was entered on a particular marketplace in order to comply with securities legislation requirements such as Rule 904 of Regulation S of the Securities Act of 1933 that requires securities subject to resale restrictions in the United States to be sold in Canada on a "designated offshore securities market", - (f) the locking or crossing order was displayed due to "race conditions" when competing orders are entered on marketplaces at essentially the same time with neither party having knowledge of the other order at the time of entry, - (g) the locking or crossing order was a result of the differences in processing times and latencies between the systems of the marketplace participant, marketplaces, information processor and information vendors, - (h) the locking or crossing order was a result of marketplaces having different mechanisms to "restart" trading following a halt in trading for either regulatory or business purposes, and
+(a) when a marketplace participant routes multiple directed action orders that are marked immediate-or-cancel to a variety of marketplaces and because of latency issues, a locked or crossed market results, (b) the locking or crossing order was displayed at a time when the marketplace displaying the locked or crossed protected order was experiencing a failure, malfunction or material delay of its systems, equipment or ability to disseminate marketplace data7.

+(eb) the locking or crossing order was displayed at a time when a protected bid was higher than a protected offer;

+(\underline{dc}) the locking or crossing order was posted after all displayed protected liquidity was executed and a reserve order generated a new visible protected bid above the displayed protected offer, or new visible protected offer below the displayed protected bid;

+(ed) the locking or crossing order was entered on a particular marketplace in order to comply with securities legislation requirements such as Rule 904 of Regulation S of the Securities Act of 1933 that requires securities subject to resale restrictions in the United States to be sold in Canada on a ""designated offshore securities market",":

+(fe) the locking or crossing order was displayed due to """ race conditions"" when competing orders, at least one of which is a protected order, are entered on marketplaces at essentially the same time with neither party having knowledge of the other order at the time of entry;

+(\underline{gf}) the locking or crossing order was a result of the differences in processing times and latencies between the systems of the marketplace participant, marketplaces, information processor and information vendors{\overline{ri}}

+(hg) the locking or crossing order was a result of marketplaces having different mechanisms to ""restart" trading following a halt in trading for either regulatory or business purposes; and

-- (i) the locking or crossing order was a result of the execution of an order during the opening or closing allocation process of one market, while trading is simultaneously occurring on a continuous basis on another market. - (3) If a marketplace participant using a directed-action order chooses to book the order or the remainder of the order, then it is responsible for ensuring that the booked portion of the directed-action order does not lock or cross the market.
-The Canadian securities regulatory authorities would consider a directed-action order or remainder of a directed-action order that is booked and that locks or crosses the market to be an intentional locking or crossing of the market and a violation of section 6.5 of the Regulation.
+(ih) the locking or crossing order was a result of the execution of an order during the opening or closing allocation process of one market, while trading is simultaneously occurring on a continuous basis on another market displaying protected orders.

+(3) If a marketplace participant using a directed-action order chooses to book the order, or the remainder of the order not immediately executed, then it is responsible for ensuring that the booked portion of the directed-action order does not lock or cross the marketa protected order.
+The Canadian securities regulatory authorities would consider a directed-action order or remainder of a-directed-action order that is booked and that locks or crosses the marketa protected order to be an intentional locking or crossing of the marketa protected order and a violation of section 6.5 of the Regulation.